aymankenobi/chicago-taxi-pipeline/README.md

 **Definition**: Do US public holidays increase or decrease taxi trip volumes?

-**Assumptions & Methodology**:
+**Methodology**:
-- **8 US federal holidays** are tracked per year (New Years Day, MLK Day, Presidents Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas Day) from 2013 to 2025.
+- 8 US federal holidays tracked per year from 2013 to 2025 in a standalone reference table (`ref_us_holidays`).
-- Holidays are maintained in a **standalone reference table** (`ref_us_holidays`), joined to daily trip data via `trip_date = holiday_date`.
-This is more maintainable than hardcoding dates in query logic.
+- Daily trip data joined to holiday table via `trip_date = holiday_date`.
-- The comparison uses **average daily trips** (not totals) to account for the imbalance between ~350 non-holiday days and ~8 holiday days per year.
+- Comparison uses **average daily trips** (not totals) to account for the imbalance between ~350 non-holiday days and ~8 holiday days per year.
-- The dataset covers 2013–2023, yielding **88 holiday observations** across 11 years.

-**Finding**: Holidays show a **~40% decrease** in average daily trips compared to non-holidays (20K vs 33.3K average trips per day).
-This aligns with expectations — fewer commuters, reduced business travel, and office closures on federal holidays reduce taxi demand.
-However, individual holidays vary: Labour Day and Memorial Day show higher volumes (long weekend travel), while Christmas and Thanksgiving show the steepest declines.

-**Dashboard**: Page 3 — bar chart comparing Holiday vs Non-Holiday average daily trips, plus a table of all holiday dates with trip counts and revenue.
+**Finding**: Holidays show approximately 40% fewer trips on average compared to non-holidays.
+Christmas and Thanksgiving show the steepest declines.
+Labour Day and Memorial Day show minimal impact due to long weekend travel.

+**Known limitations**: This comparison conflates COVID effects, seasonality, day-of-week patterns, and year-over-year decline from rideshare competition.
+A more rigorous approach would compare each holiday to the same day-of-week in the same month of the same year (controlled comparison).
+The mart data supports this analysis — `trip_date`, `trip_day_of_week`, `trip_month`, and `trip_year` are all available for a controlled self-join.

 ---

 ### Q4: Bonus Insights

-#### Insight 1: Revenue Leakage from Cash Payments
+#### Insight 1: Tip Data Visibility Gap (Revenue Leakage)

-**Business Value**: Cash payments do not record tips, creating a blind spot in revenue tracking.
-Credit card trips average ~20% tip rates.
-With millions of cash trips annually, the untracked tip revenue represents a significant data gap.
-This insight supports a business case for **promoting digital payment adoption** — not just for convenience, but for revenue visibility and driver compensation transparency.

-**Data Points**:
-- Credit Card tips total: **$237.9M** (recorded)
-- Cash tips total: **$413K** (almost certainly under-reported, likely near zero in reality)
-- Mobile tips total: **$6.9M**
-- The gap between Credit Card and Cash tip totals demonstrates the scale of invisible revenue.
+**Finding**: Cash payments (53% of all trips) record near-zero tips.
+Credit card tips total $237.9M while cash shows $413K.
+An estimated $298.5M in tip revenue is invisible to the system.

+**How the estimate is calculated**: Credit card average tip per trip ($4.23) × number of cash trips (70.5M) = $298.5M.
+The assumption — cash passengers tip at similar rates — is supported by the data: every digital payment method that records tips (Credit Card, Mobile, Way2ride, Split) shows similar tip rates.
+The only outlier is cash, and the only difference is the recording mechanism.

+**Recommendation**: Incentivise digital payment adoption for revenue visibility, driver compensation transparency, and service quality tracking.
+Target specific companies and time slots with the highest cash usage rates.

-#### Insight 2: Peak Demand–Supply Gap
+#### Insight 2: Cash Decline Has Plateaued

-**Business Value**: Trip volume peaks between **5–7 PM** (8.9–9.4M trips), coinciding with evening commute hours.
-The early morning trough (4–6 AM, ~1.4M trips) represents the lowest demand.
-This demand curve enables **fleet optimisation**: deploying more cabs during 4–8 PM peak and reducing idle fleet during 3–6 AM.
-Matching supply to demand improves driver earnings, reduces passenger wait times, and increases fleet utilisation.

-**Data Points**:
-- Peak hour: **6 PM** (9.4M trips)
-- Lowest hour: **5 AM** (1.4M trips)
-- Peak-to-trough ratio: **6.7x** — demand varies nearly 7-fold across the day

-**Dashboard**: Page 4 — bar chart showing tip totals by payment type (revenue leakage) and bar chart showing trip volume by hour (peak demand).
+**Finding**: Cash usage dropped from ~14M trips/year (2014) to ~5M (2019), driven by rideshare competition.
+Since 2020, cash has stabilised.
+The organic decline is over — remaining cash users are resistant to change.

+**Recommendation**: The blanket market shift toward digital is complete.
+Remaining cash users require targeted intervention — identify which companies and time windows still have the highest cash rates and focus digital payment programs there.

+**Dashboard storytelling**: Four scorecards (total trips → cash share → recorded tips → estimated invisible) followed by pie chart (scale), bar chart (blind spot), and stacked bar (trend).
+Each visual makes one point; the story is understood without narration.

 ---